 Each participant in the backcountry can earn the Wilderness Pledge Achievement Award.
 This award will include five requirements.
-The Wilderness Pledge Guia will help all members of the crew, both youth and adult, to achieve the requirements and earn the award.
-A documentation form will be provided at the Wilderness Pledge Guia meeting held daily for trailbound crews.
-The Wilderness Pledge Achievement award patches can be purchased by submitting the form at the Tooth of Time Traders.
-Profits from the purchase of this award will be used to expand the sustainable initiatives of Philmont Scout Ranch.
+The Wilderness Pledge Guía will help all members of the crew, both youth and adult, to achieve the requirements and earn the award.
+A documentation form will be provided at the Wilderness Pledge Guía meeting held daily for trailbound crews.
+The Wilderness Pledge Achievement Award patches can be purchased by submitting the form at the Tooth of Time Traders.
+Profits from the purchase of this award will be used to expand the sustainability initiatives of Philmont Scout Ranch.

-- Take part in the Ranger-led training for the Philmont Wilderness Pledge and Leave No Trace. - Follow all Ranger-taught Philmont Camping practices throughout the trek. - Practice all Philmont bear and wildlife procedures throughout the trek. - 4.
-Take part in seven trail discussions with your crew that will focus on one of the seven principles of Leave No Trace, and find examples of the focus principle during that day of the trek. - Complete three hours of conservation work under the direction of a member of the Philmont Staff.
-(This requirement is also one of the requirements of earn the Philmont Arrowhead Patch.
-These hours count for both awards.)
+- 1. Take part in the Ranger-led training for the Philmont Wilderness Pledge and Leave No Trace. - 2.
+Follow the Ranger-taught Philmont Camping practices throughout the trek. - 3.
+Practice all Philmont bear and wildlife procedures throughout the trek. - 4.
+Take part in seven trail discussions with your crew that will focus on one of the seven principles of Leave No Trace and find examples of the focus principle during that day of the trek. - 5.
+Complete three hours of conservation work under the direction of a member of the Philmont staff.
+(This requirement is also one of the requirements to earn the Philmont Arrowhead Patch.
+These hours count for both.)